what is a supervisor?

 Besides your salary, the nature of your employment, permanent or contractual, also determines your benefits package.
 Additionally, private companies pay more than public institutions.

 Wondering what you can earn as a supervisor?
-Find out immediately with the Randstad salary checker!
+Find out immediately with the salary comparison tool!
 You can quickly and easily see what the average salary of a supervisor is.

 how to increase your salary